B.C. Business Lawyers Assisting with Incorporation & Business Structures

 Our clients know that we are always looking ahead and pointing out when changes should be considered as their company evolves, and they appreciate building a working relationship with us they can rely on long term.

-Vernon Business Lawyers Providing Sound Advice and Experience to Companies of all Sizes
+Business Lawyers Providing Sound Advice and Guidance to Companies of all Sizes

 At Cherkowski Marsden LLP we work with business professionals at all levels and across a wide range of industries.
 We advise our clients on the advantages and disadvantages surrounding incorporation, joint ventures, partnerships, limited partnerships, and sole proprietorship.
 Our work doesn’t end once your business organization is in place; we will also work with you on business maintenance and will continue to highlight beneficial changes as the business evolves.
-If you are looking to establish, evolve or grow your business, contact us online or at 250-308-0338 to take advantage of our experienced and knowledgeable advice.
+If you are looking to establish, evolve or grow your business, contact us online or at 250-308-0338 (Vernon office) or 250-803-9171 (Salmon Arm office) to take advantage of our experienced and knowledgeable advice.